opencats/gitbook/README.md

 **Note:** MySQL is now unsupported due to some divergence between MariaDB and MySQL.
 MariaDB is a drop-in replacement for MySQL.
 Additional utilities (antiword, html2text, unrtf, etc) are necessary for full-text indexing of uploaded resume's.
 These are not required for installing OpenCATS, and can be added in later.

 #### Which package to install?
 If you want a simple install, then please check you've downloaded and installed the *-full package on the releases page [https://github.com/opencats/opencats/releases](https://github.com/opencats/opencats/releases) and not the source code or have cloned the master repository.
-If you've  done either of the last two, you'll need to download and run composer [https://getcomposer.org/)](https://getcomposer.org/) to pick up the dependencies which are already bundled in the -*full package.
+If you've  done either of the last two, you'll need to download and run composer [https://getcomposer.org/)](https://getcomposer.org/) to pick up the dependencies which are already bundled in the -*full package. when running composer for a production installation, use _composer install --no-devs _

 ### and finally - a gentle warning